7 Day Sandstone Wilderness Itinerary: THe Ultimate Road Trip!

 It was still a fun experience and the girls loved it.
 Kalyra took charge of the fossicking operation and worked us hard.

-Fran, the new owner of Bobby Dazzler also offers tours of her private underground mine site complete with hard hats!
+Fran, the owner of Bobby Dazzler also offers tours of her private underground mine site complete with hard hats!
 She shares the history of mining in the area and the realities of a new hobby she discovered on her lap around Australia.

 She loved it so much she moved from Melbourne to take over the mine and dig out her riches.
 It was cool underground and the tour was so informative that it hooked Kalyra in.